 Addressing a Failing or Faulty Pump

 Remember to always isolate the power before maintenance to avoid electric shock.
-You should read manufacturer’s instructions for individual pumps requirements.
+You should read the manufacturer’s instructions for each pump’s requirements.

-There are no two ways about it, eventually pumps fail.
-It’s not uncommon for a pump to burn out every few years, but if you are consistent with maintenance you will be sure to extend its life.
+Eventually pumps fail, but if you are consistent with maintenance you will be sure to extend its life.

 Please note that we’ve updated our newsletter format.
 You may navigate through this newsletter by clicking on the page numbers below.